Oluwatoyin Asojo: Early life and education

 Asojo was born in Oyo State, Nigeria, and spent her early life at the University of Ibadan Campus.
 She was a member of the Ibadan Poetry Club and volunteered at an orphanage while at school.
 Her father was a chief laboratory scientist at the University of Ibadan.
 She would spend several hours a week in the lab.
 She attended the International School Ibadan and applied for a United World College scholarship that would allow her to study abroad, and was one of only seven from ~10,000 applicants to be selected.
 She earned an International Baccalaureate diploma in 1989 from Pearson College UWC.
 In 1992, Asojo completed a dual degree at Trent University, majoring in chemistry and economics, followed by a BSc with honors in 1993 in chemistry.
 Asojo earned a PhD at the University of Houston in 1999.

 Research

 Asojo has conducted research in industry, academia, and government.
 After graduating, Asojo was appointed a postdoctoral fellow at the National Cancer Institute.
 She spent a year as a staff scientist at Tibotec in Rockville, Maryland.
-In 2003, Asojo joined the University of Nebraska Medical Center as an assistant professor.
+In 2003, Asojo joined the University of Nebraska Medical Center as a research assistant professor.
 She simultaneously managed the X-ray crystallography facility at Eppley Institute for Research in Cancer and Allied Diseases.
 Here she studied membrane proteins involved in multi-drug resistance.
 She was awarded two National Institutes of Health grants in 2005, studying alternative treatments to the hookworm infection.
 She held an adjunct position at Olabisi Onabanjo University.